<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Plan #3: Adam Baker’s Tsunami, (aka “Offload Emotional Baggage First Plan”)

-After you list the debts that have caused you pain and there are no others that bother you, list the remaining debts in order from highest interest rate to the lowest interest rate.
-Pay the minimum on each of the debts, and then throw any extra money you have towards paying off the debt that is most emotionally-charged (first on your list).
+After you list the debts that have caused you pain and there are no others that bother you, list the remaining debts in order from the highest interest rate to the lowest interest rate.
+Pay the minimum on each of the debts, and then throw any extra money you have towards paying off the debt that is most emotionally charged (first on your list).

 Once that debt is paid off, take any extra payments you were making + minimum payments on it and roll it into the next debt on your list.
 In essence, you are making a “repayment tsunami” that keeps getting larger and larger after each debt payoff to ram into the next debt owed.